Apples add a hint of sweetness to this classic bistro special.

 We do not recommend using a pressure cooker due to the short cooking time on the stovetop.

-Start the French onion soup recipe as directed but add 1 to 2 pounds of beef stew meat and sauté with the onions.
-Add French onion soup mix and only 4 cups broth.
-Cover and simmer and low about 1.5 hours until meat is tender.
-Cut up 2 large potatoes and add for 30 additional minutes of cooking time and serve a healthy stew.
+Follow the original recipe to start, but add 1 to 2 pounds of beef stew meat to the sautéed onions, cook for 5 more minutes.
+Add the soup mix and only 4 cups beef broth.
+Bring to a boil and then reduce heat, cover and simmer on low about 1.5 hours until the meat is tender.
+Cut up 2 large potatoes and add to pot.
+Cover and cook for 30 minutes.
+Serve.

 Cooking & Nutrition Tips